purechecktools/PathsParser/README.md

 2. **Run the compiled executable** (e.g., `PathsParser.exe`).

+3. Choose if you want either my rules, your own(more on this bellow), replaceparser, or scanning DLLs only.

-3. The console will display:
+4. The console will display:
    - Whether each file is **present or deleted**.
    - The **digital signature** status.
    - Any **generic** or **specific detection** hits.

-4. When finished, the program will:
+5. When finished, the program will:
-   - Write any found replacements to `replaces.txt` (in the same folder as the program).
+   - Write any found replacements to `replaces.txt` (in the same folder as the program) and opens it .
    - **Review `replaces.txt`** to see the summary of replacement findings (if any).

 ### csrss DLL detection example